mucommander/mucommander/package/readme.txt

 - Add an option to use a file viewer when failing to open a file.

 Improvements:
-- Copying to remote servers using SFTP is now faster.
+- Accelerate copying to remote servers using SFTP.
+- Invert selection is now also applied on directories.

 Localization:
 - Korean translation updated.